SabienNguyen/military-logistics-planner/README.md

 - API is testable locally with curl or Postman
 - Routes have specific role authorizations
 - Can register and login users
+- Can handle making, deleting, and editing missions